ejngotho1/Plotly/README.md

 Inside the map() method, there is another function.
 This function is anonymous, meaning that the function does not have a name.
 When map() is called, it in turn calls this anonymous function.

-The anonymous function takes a parameter, named num, and returns the number multiplied by 2.
-Its sole task is to perform this single action.
-For every element in the array, the map() method calls the anonymous function, which doubles the value of the element.
-The map() method returns an array of doubled values, which is assigned the variable doubled.
-Here, the map() function becomes a method of the numbers array.
-It then takes in an anonymous function whose sole task is to double the value of num, its argument.

 Behind the scenes, an iterative process similar to a for loop takes place.
 The anonymous function takes in each integer of the numbers array and doubles it.
 Finally, the variable doubled is an array of integers whose values are twice their original values.